 The authors declare no competing interests.

 Conceptualization: Khalid Al Rumaihi and Walid El Ansari.
 Methodology: Ibrahim Adnan Khalil, Walid El Ansari and Alaeddin Badawi.
 Validation: Ibrahim Adnan Khalil, Nagy Younes and Walid El Ansari.
 Formal analysis: Walid El Ansari.
 Investigation: Ibrahim Adnan Khalil and Ali Barah.
 Resources: Ibrahim Adnan Khalil.
 Data curation: Ibrahim Adnan Khalil and Walid El Ansari.
 Writing-original draft preparation: Walid El Ansari, and Ibrahim Adnan Khalil.
 Writing-review and editing: Ibrahim Adnan Khalil and Walid El Ansari.
 Visualization: Nagy Younes.
 Supervision: Khalid Al Rumaihi.
 Project administration: Ibrahim Adnan Khalil and Walid El Ansari.
-All authors have read and agreed to the published version of the manuscript.
+All the authors read and approved the final version of this manuscript.

 The authors thank the patients involved in this report.